Safety at Sea

 Updates

-5.1 All those involved with WSD and any of its associated events are reminded that this policy along with all the applicable safety rules and recommendations should be
+5.1 All those involved with WSDO and any of its associated events are reminded that this policy along with all the applicable safety rules and recommendations should be periodically reviewed to ensure currency, relevance and event/activity compliance.

 Join us in commemorating World Sailing Day!